Hospital Records: Hospitality

-Other big events for the label included the sold-out Hospitality in the Dock, which took place in April 2017 in London's sprawling Grade 1 listed tobacco dock.
+Other big events for the label included the sold-out Hospitality in the Dock, which took place in April 2017 in London's sprawling Grade I listed tobacco dock.
 This was the biggest indoor event ever held by Hospital Records, again showcasing a wide variety of acts across a number of stages.
 Hospitality in the Dock built on the success of Hospitality in the Park 2016 and further underlined the importance of the label to both the industry and the genre.
 The unprecedented size, scale, and success of these events have cemented the reputation of Hospital Records as one of the leading players in the industry.

 In 2018, another main event, Hospitality on the Beach, took place at The Garden Resort in Tisno, Croatia.
 The event was a 5-day beach festival that included boat parties, beach-side stages as well as sets featuring artists from the Hospital and Med School labels, along with many other artists from other labels such as Critical Music and Spearhead Records.
 The event has returned for 2019 and will also return for 2020.

 Hospital Records provides a number of compilation albums throughout the year named 'Hospitality'.
 The albums contain tracks, VIP mixes, and remixes from both artists of the label as well as artists outside the label, such as Genetic Bros, Cyantific, Sub Zero, and TC.
 All of the albums contain about 30 tracks, as well as a mix (mixed by recognised DJs such as London Elektricity, Stanza, and Tomahawk) containing all of the tracks in the album.